AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Claims Satisfaction

 In the first study we looked at, the J.D.
-Power 2024 U.S. Auto Claims Satisfaction Study, State Farm scored higher than GEICO, with a score of 710 to GEICO’s 692.3 This score landed State Farm a sixth-place spot, while GEICO placed 14th.
+Power 2025 U.S. Auto Claims Satisfaction Study, State Farm scored higher than GEICO, with a score of 716 to GEICO’s 697.3 This score landed State Farm an eighth-place spot, while GEICO placed 15th.
 These scores indicate that, compared with GEICO, customers are generally happier with aspects of State Farm’s claims process, like the speed of payment and repair, fairness, and ease of service.

-GEICO ranked slightly higher than State Farm on the CRASH Network 2025 Insurer Report Card, which tracks auto shops’ experiences when managing claims with insurers.
-However, both received a grade of C-, and it’s also worth mentioning that none of the 10 largest insurers scored higher than a C+.4
+GEICO ranked slightly higher than State Farm on the CRASH Network 2026 Insurer Report Card, which tracks auto shops’ experiences when managing claims with insurers.
+GEICO received a C- grade, while State Farm scored lower marks, earning a D+.
+It’s also worth mentioning that none of the 10 largest insurers scored higher than a C+.4

 Customer Service